 Calcium phosphate transfection is a commonly used method for the introduction of DNA into eukaryotic cells.
 This technique has been used to obtain both transient1 and stable2 transfections in a wide variety of cell types.
 The procedure is based on slow mixing of HEPES-buffered saline containing sodium phosphate with a CaCl2 solution containing the DNA.
 A DNA−calcium phosphate co-precipitate forms, which adheres to the cell surface and is taken up by the cell, presumably by endocytosis.
 Glycerol shock may increase the uptake of DNA in some cell types.

-The Calcium Phosphate Transfection Kit contains the following:
+The Calcium Phosphate Transfection Kit (Product No. CAPHOS) contains the following:

-Allow all kit components to thaw and equilibrate to room temperature before use.
+Thaw and equilibrate all kit components to room temperature before use.

 The procedure stated below is designed for the transfection of CHO cells with 1 µg/µL pSV40-CAT plasmid (diluted in sterile molecular biology grade water).
 Culture cells in standard serum-containing or serum-free medium appropriate for the cell type.
 Antibiotics are not recommended.
 Use good aseptic technique and use only sterile materials.

-DNA plasmids should be high-quality, ethanol-precipitated, resuspended in molecular biology grade water to a final concentration of 1 ug/uL.
+DNA plasmids should be high-quality, ethanol-precipitated, resuspended in molecular biology grade water to a final concentration of 1 µg/µL.